HeidiDragomir/HeidiDragomir/README.md

 <br/>

-- 👀 I'm passionate about continuous learning.
+- 👀 I'm passionate about continuous learning, I love JavaScript and backend with Node/Express, my plan is to learn .Net or C# or Python in the future.
-- 🌱 I’m currently learning JavaScript, Angular, React.
+- 🧠 I'm currently learning Next.js.
 - 👨‍💻 All of my projects are available [here](https://github.com/HeidiDragomir?tab=repositories).
-- 👯 Looking for an internship to develop my skills and gain useful experience.
+- 👯 I'm doing my intership right now to develop my skills and gain useful experience.
+-

 ---